 Current application deadlines are listed on our Admission Deadlines page.

-All deadlines are postmark deadlines unless otherwise stated by the department to which you are applying.
-We recommend that, whenever possible, you send all application materials in one packet.
+All deadlines are received-by deadlines unless otherwise stated by the department to which you are applying.
+We recommend that, whenever possible, you submit all application materials at the same time.

 Generally, for the purposes of admission into USC, we review an applicant's coursework from grades 9 through 11 for admission into our fall freshman class.
 We may, however, request 7th semester grades (12th grade, fall semester) before making a final decision.
 Those students from whom we require 7th semester grades will receive letter requesting this information if we need it, but we encourage all first-year applicants to submit their 7th semester grades when available.
 They may do so by going to usc.edu/midyeargrades.